AshleyZR/AshleyZR/README.md

 - 👋 Hi, I’m Ziyu (Ashley) Ren
-- 👀 I’m interested in language and decision-making.
-I want to pursue a PhD in management/organizational behavior.
-- 🌱 I’m currently learning psychology and data science at UChicago
-- 📫 How to reach me: ziyuren@uchicago.edu
+- 📫 How to reach me: ziyuren@stanford.edu
 - 📲 This is my LinkedIn profile: www.linkedin.com/in/ziyuren
 - 👩🏻‍💻 This is my personal website: www.ziyuren.com